gstawde/tip/README.md

-# Pre-work - tip
+# Pre-work - "tip"

-tip is a tip calculator application for iOS.
+"tip" is a tip calculator application for iOS.

 Submitted by: Gargi Tawde